MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/prebuilt-setup.md

     - enabler-strategic
     - m365initiative-syntex
 ms.localizationpriority:  medium
-description: Learn how to set up prebuilt document processing in Microsoft Syntex.
+description: Learn how to set up and manage prebuilt document processing in Microsoft Syntex.
 ---

 # Set up and manage prebuilt document processing in Microsoft Syntex